 - When: Throughout your employment with Medical Solutions.

-- What: We may collect at minimum your name, address, phone number, email, gender, age, information for employment related taxes, education transcripts, Social Security number, citizenship information, veteran status and information, driver’s license number, I-9 information, emergency contact information, any information you provide when you submit a request under the FMLA or another leave, disability, or benefits law, and any other information you have chosen to provide to Medical Solutions.
-We may also combine information we collect from you with information we obtain or purchase from third parties.
+- What: We may collect at minimum your name, address, phone number, email, gender, age, information for employment related taxes, education transcripts, Social Security number, citizenship information, optional equal opportunity demographic data (gender, disability status, race, and ethnicity, veteran status and information, driver’s license number, I-9 information, emergency contact information, any information you provide when you submit a request under the FMLA or another leave, disability, or benefits law, and any other information you have chosen to provide to Medical Solutions.
+We may also combine information we collect from you with information we obtain or purchase from third parties or our affiliates.

 - Why: To determine your qualifications for different opportunities, to ensure we meet our obligations as your employer, and to manage our relationship with you, including, without limitation, to customize incentives or rewards.